Fine Arts

 Social Media Marketing

-Photography 1 is a broad-based introductory course in the study of photography designed to inspire and educate students on the possibilities of photographic media.
-Students will gain both historical insight and visual literacy while learning how to control the look of their photographs.
-Students will also gain familiarity with real-world industry techniques for digital asset management, post-production, and retouching through Adobe Lightroom and Adobe Photoshop.
+Photography 1 is a broad-based introductory course that inspires and educates students on the possibilities of photographic media.
+Students gain both historical insight and visual literacy while learning how to control the look of their photographs.
+Students gain familiarity with real-world industry techniques for digital asset management, post-production, and retouching through Adobe Lightroom and Adobe Photoshop.

-This course is a continuation of Photography 1 and offers students the opportunity to embrace both modern and traditional techniques employed in various genres of photography.
-Students will experience the world of post production where images are enhanced, altered, and manipulated for increased visual impact with the use of Adobe Lightroom and Photoshop.
-At the end of the semester, students are equipped with a working knowledge of each step of the photographic process from inception, to planning, to capturing an image, and post-production.
+This course is a continuation of Photography 1 and embraces both modern and traditional techniques employed in various genres of photography.
+Students experience the world of post-production where images are enhanced, altered, and manipulated for increased visual impact with the use of Adobe Lightroom and Photoshop.
+At the end of the semester, students have a working knowledge of each step of the photographic process from inception, to planning, to capturing an image, and post-production.

 This course is a continuation of Portfolio Design 1 and an opportunity to add more complex works to the comprehensive collection of work already begun.
-Students should expect to show development of style and technique, as well as evolution of thought, through the creation of each new work.
-Portfolio reviews will provide students with additional opportunities to engage in conversation to share their knowledge of inspiration from historical and contemporary artists, as well as their understanding of art and design principles.
+Students should expect to show the development of style and technique, and the evolution of thought, through the creation of each new work.
+Portfolio reviews provide students with additional opportunities to engage in conversation to share their knowledge of inspiration from historical and contemporary artists, and their understanding of art and design principles.

 Performing Arts Curriculum